web development

 Below the next paragraph is a horizontal rule, entered in Markdown as a line of three hyphens ---.

-These horizontal rules always clear the full page width — so if there is an image ‘floated’ to the right or left, the rule will go below it.
-Spacing for rules is always set automatically, depending on the content before and after:
+These horizontal rules always clear the full page width — so if there is an adjacent image ‘floated’ to its right or left, the rule will always position itself above or below it.
+The actual spacing depends on the type of content before and after, and this is always set automatically:

 This mini right image stays small, even on mobile